 Muziekgebouw, In Amsterdam's the Danish String Quartet began its four-year Doppelgänger project, exploring Schubert's string quintet and the last three quartets, each to be paired with a signal commission.
 The grouping of composers within this extended conversation underlines the seriousness intent.
-Bent Sørensen, Wennäkoski, Anna Thorvaldsdottir and Thomas Adès' new works will be framed Schubert's great string works, offering to each new work, a reflection of one to the other... and so, Doppelgänger.
-This iournev began with Doppelgänger - pairing Schubert's great final String Quartet no. 15 in G major, D887. with Sørensen's Döppelganger, the programme aptly closing with an arrangement of Schubert's song Der Doppelgänger from Schwanengesang.
+Bent Sørensen, of Lotta Wennäkoski, Anna Thorvaldsdottir and Thomas Adès' new works will be framed Schubert's great string works, bv offering to each new work, a reflection of one to the other... and so, Doppelgänger.
+This iournev began with Doppelgänger - pairing 1, Schubert's great final String Quartet no. 15 in G major, D887. with Sørensen's Döppelganger, the programme aptly closing with an arrangement of Schubert's song Der Doppelgänger from Schwanengesang.
 Four chairs centre stage evoked similar expectancy to an orchestra tuning up. marking anticipation of an incoming artistic hustle.
-Warm applause greeted the quartet, after which viola player addressed Asbiørn Nørgaard audience, chatting engagingly about hopes the for Acknowledging the length of Schubert's great G major quartet, famously epic Morton Feldman's long String Quartet no. 2 superseded it in 1983, the feeling of journeying into a Nordic was saga Pleasantries over, the playing began.
+Warm applause greeted the quartet, after which viola player addressed Asbjørn Nørgaard the audience, chatting engagingly about their hopes the project. for Acknowledging the length of Schubert's great G major quartet, famously epic Morton Feldman's until six-hour long String Quartet no. 2 superseded it in 1983, the feeling of journeying into a Nordic was long saga evoked.
+Pleasantries over, the playing began.

-Scandinavian air blew effortlessly through the Main Hall, the verve of this new project unfolding with conviction across the evening.
-The Allegro of Schubert's substantive quartet oscillated between courtly melodies placed thoughtfully opposition to more passionate phrasing counterbalance. sweetly A graceful Andante followed, with precision trio of violins and viola supporting the cello's melodic line.
-Surety of phrasing by violinist Frederik Øland in the Scherzo marked the pace: in the Allegro, Øland's grip on tempo, and timbral voicings were special, blending perfectly into a sumptuous
+Scandinavian Breezv air blew effortlessly through the Main Hall, the verve of this new project unfolding with conviction across the evening.
+The Allegro of Schubert's substantive quartet oscillated between courtly melodies placed thoughtfully in opposition to more passionate phrasing counterbalance. sweetly in А graceful Andante followed, with the precision trio of violins and viola supporting the cello's melodic line.
+Surety of phrasing by violinist Frederik Øland in the Scherzo marked the pace: in the Allegro, Øland's grip on tempo, and timbral voicings were special, blending perfectly into a sumptuous whole.

 Amsterdam audiences are sophisticated in their listening credentials and the concentration in the hall was rapt, held unswervingly - gently but firmly - in perfect string quartet form by four performers who are mature exponents in their jointly articulated language.
+Bent

 Sørensen's Döppelganger responded acutely to the commission, mirroring what he found in Schubert's quartet.
-In preamble, Nørgaard helpfully invoked the idea of Sørensen's piece as sketching a "timeless room", guiding the imagination audience's specialised musical geography Sørensen's sonic vocabulary.
+In his preamble, Nørgaard helpfully invoked the idea of Sørensen's piece as sketching a "timeless room", guiding the imagination audience's in the specialised musical geography of Sørensen's sonic vocabulary.
 Fictional detective Sherlock Holmes' fancy, the mind palace, resplendent with many rooms, seems an appropriate way to encapsulate Sørensen's myriad imaginings.
 Notions of what could be idiomatic string termed quartet language, in a variety of contrived, condensed string textures, played across fast motivic language in alternation.
 Lyrical, structured language playfully bounced across normative gestures of quartet repertoire, rising, falling and rushing around many newly created rooms.